CDRH/orchid/docs/README.md

 Add any other files which should not be version controlled to `.gitignore`.

 ### Languages
-By default, Orchid assumes you are developing an English-only application, but supports the use of multiple langues.
+By default, Orchid assumes you are developing an English-only application, but supports the use of multiple languages.
 To customize your application to use multiple languages, alter the `language_default` and `languages` fields in `config/public.yml`:

 ```
 language_default: es